Appropriate Crop Improvement Research Programmes Continue to be Implemented

 One of TaCRI’s major objectives is to identify high yielding varieties resistant to CLR, CBD and CWD with large bean size and high cup quality that perform optimally within the diverse coffee production areas of Tanzania.
 The role of the Crop Improvement research programme is to develop and promote new varieties of Arabica and Robusta coffee that deliver high yields, are disease resistant, and which have good bean size and cup quality.

-Achievement of Crop Improvement Research Programmes
+Achievements of Crop Improvement Research Programmes

 To date TaCRI has released 19 Arabica coffee hybrid and four Robusta varieties that combine high yields and good beverage quality with resistance to the devastating diseases – coffee leaf rust (CLR) and coffee berry disease (CBD) for Arabica and coffee wilt disease (CWD) for Robusta.
 These varieties are being mass multiplied (through vegetative multiplication and tissue culture multiplication) for distribution to coffee growers around the country.
 The exceptionally good beverage quality of the new varieties has been reconfirmed.
 TaCRI samples of the new varieties submitted to the national Taste of Harvest (ToH) competition conducted by the Coffee Quality Institute/Eastern African Fine Coffees Association (CQI/EAFCA) came second with a score of 85.3 points, reconfirming the excellent beverage quality of the new varieties.